smartcontractkit/chainlink/core/scripts/chaincli/README.md

    - Steps for exporting your private key from Metamask can be found [here](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key)
 5. The LINK address, LINK-ETH feed address, fast gas feed address for your chain
 6. Install [docker](https://docs.docker.com/get-docker/) for CLI and GUI (optional)
+7. \[Optional\] get a [tenderly API key](https://docs.tenderly.co/other/platform-access/how-to-generate-api-access-tokens) and find your [username / project name](https://docs.tenderly.co/other/platform-access/how-to-find-the-project-slug-username-and-organization-name).

 The example .env in this repo is for the Polygon Mumbai testnet.
 You can use [this faucet](https://faucets.chain.link/mumbai) to send testnet LINK to your wallet ahead of executing the next steps

 >Note: Be careful with your key.
-When using testnets, it's best to use a separate
->account that does not hold real funds.
+When using testnets, it's best to use a separate account that does not hold real funds.

 ## Run OCR2Keepers locally